oktadev/okta-blog/_source/_posts/2022-07-21-angular-security-xss.md

 ### DOM-based XSS

 In this attack, the agitator takes advantage of Web APIs.
-The attack occurs entirely within the SPA, and it's pretty much identical to Reflective XSS.
+The attack occurs entirely within the SPA, and it's pretty much identical to _reflected XSS_.

 Let's say our application depends on an external resource—the app embeds an `<iframe>` for showing trailers for the K-Dramas and sets the `iframe`'s `src` attribute to an external site.
 So our code might look like this.